 Does your D&O tower include Side-A DIC for non-indemnifiable claims against individual directors?

-What's your defense-allocation provision. a pre-set percentage, or carrier discretion at the time of claim?
+What is your defense-allocation provision, a pre-set percentage or carrier discretion at the time of claim?

 When was the last time your D&O limits were stress-tested against a securities-class-action scenario at your revenue band?